Labour Law & HR

 Are the 4 new Labour Codes in force in India in 2025?

-The 4 codes were passed by Parliament and received Presidential assent, but most states have not yet notified the rules.
-Old labour laws continue to apply in most states.
+The 4 Labour Codes (Wages, IR, Social Security, OSH) were passed by Parliament in 2019–2020 and received Presidential assent.
+However, most states have not yet notified the rules, so the old labour laws continue to apply in most states.
 Companies should monitor their state-specific implementation dates.
+As of 2025, only Rajasthan, Haryana, and a few other states have partially notified rules.

 What is fixed-term employment under the new Indian Labour Codes?